 This workshop aims to develop practical skills and knowledge for the couriering of objects.
-The course is designed to teach participants about the common logistics and legalities and be aware of what is required when taking objects to another venue.
+The course is designed to teach participants about the logistic, legal, conservation and packing requirements for lending objects.

 Participants can be from any type of collecting organisation with relevant collections but the course is not aimed at staff with in-depth knowledge of the subject area.
 Priority will be given to staff members who can immediately implement the knowledge gained in their organisation following course attendance.